Curvature dependence of quantum gravity

 One then notes that the left-hand side is just the background EoM for $f(r)$-gravity on a constant curvature background.
 Thus when the function $ \mathcal{F}(r, \mu^*(r))$ vanishes we have a solution to the background EoM at the fixed point given by

 Equivalently we can look for a minimum of the function $f(r)/r^2$.
 In \autoref{fig:Background-potential} we plot the background potential $f(r)/r^2$ for our full solution (left panel) as well as in comparison with other approximations (right panel).
 There we use $\mu_\eff^*(r) = \mu_0^*$ and $\mu^*(r) = \mu_0^*$ as given in \eqref{eq:UV-FP-const}.
 The first is seen to be a good approximation from \autoref{fig:FP-functions} while the latter reduces our computation to an Einstein-Hilbert approximation.
-We observe that in the full solution and in the $\mu_\eff^*(r) = \mu_0^*$ approximation there are no solutions to the background EoM within the investigated curvature regime.
+We observe that there are no solutions to the background EoM in the full solution and the $\mu_\eff^*(r) = \mu_0^*$ approximation within the investigated curvature regime.
 This absence of a constant curvature solution is in agreement with studies of $f(R)$ gravity in the background field approximation \cite{Falls:2016wsa}, although solutions have been found in calculations exploiting the exponential parameterisation \cite{Ohta:2015fcu,Ohta:2015efa} and within the geometrical approach \cite{Demmel:2015oqa,Gonzalez-Martin:2017gza}.
 For the approximation $\mu^*(r) = \mu_0^*$, which corresponds to a pure Einstein-Hilbert computation, we find a minimum at $r_0=0.97$.
 This is again in agreement with computations in the background field approximation \cite{Kevin-in-prep,Phd-thesis-Raul}.

 In a polynomial expansion around $r=0$ the background potential of the full solution would take the form

 and consequently we obtain fixed point values of the background Newton's coupling and the background cosmological constant according to